Deterministic Switching of Perpendicular Ferromagnets by Higher harmonics of Spin-orbit Torque in Noncentrosymmetric Weyl Semimetals: Introduction

 In conventional bilayer systems with continuous rotational symmetry, the spin-orbit torque vanishes when the magnetization lies in-plane.
 As a result, ferromagnets with perpendicular magnetic anisotropy (PMA) exhibit non-deterministic switching: once the electric field is removed, the magnetization may relax either back to the original or into the reversed easy axis.
 This limitation is critical, since PMA is central for high-density, thermally stable spintronic devices~\cite{Worledge2011,Dieny2017,Shao2021}.
 The common strategy to achieve deterministic switching is to break in-plane mirror symmetry, either externally by applying an in-plane magnetic field~\cite{miron2011perpendicular,liu2012current} or intrinsically by utilizing reduced-symmetry materials~\cite{MacNeill2016,Xue2020SOT,Kao2022,Wang2022Cascadable,Sarkar2024}.

-In this work, we demonstrate that the deterministic switching of ferromagnets with perpendicular magnetic anisotropy can be realized even \textit{without} breaking in-plane mirror symmetry by incorporating higher-order (in magnetization angles) spin-orbit torque (SOT) terms.
+In this work, we demonstrate that the deterministic switching of ferromagnets with perpendicular magnetic anisotropy can be realized even \textit{without} breaking in-plane mirror symmetry by incorporating higher harmonics of the linear-response spin-orbit torque (SOT).
+Throughout this work, we use “higher harmonics” (or equivalently “higher-order angular terms”) to refer to higher-order terms in the magnetization-angle dependence of the SOT, rather than to nonlinear response in the applied electric field.
 These symmetry-allowed contributions generate additional fixed points away from the equator, in contrast to the conventional lowest-order torques that enforce only in-plane fixed points.
-Whether the magnetization relaxes to these out-of-equator states depends on the relative strength of higher- versus lower-order SOT terms.
+Whether the magnetization relaxes to these out-of-equator states depends on the relative strength of higher- versus lower-harmonic SOT terms.
 Using Landau-Lifshitz-Gilbert simulations of a minimal toy model containing both contributions, we construct a dynamical phase diagram that identifies the conditions under which deterministic switching occurs.

-Higher-order SOTs naturally arise from strong spin-orbit coupling effects beyond the linear perturbative regime~\cite{Mahfouzi2020,go2020theory}.
+Higher-harmonic SOTs naturally arise from strong spin-orbit coupling effects beyond the linear perturbative regime~\cite{Mahfouzi2020,go2020theory}.
 To illustrate this mechanism in a real material, we consider the noncentrosymmetric Weyl ferromagnet PrAlGe~\cite{Chang2018,Meng2019,Sanchez2020, Destraz2020,Liu2021,Yang2022,Forslund2025}, which exhibits both strong spin-orbit coupling and $C_{4z}$ rotational symmetry.
-First-principles calculations reveal that higher-order SOT terms at the Fermi level are comparable in magnitude to conventional ones, enabling the deterministic switching without any additional symmetry breaking.
+First-principles calculations reveal that higher-harmonic SOT terms at the Fermi level are comparable in magnitude to conventional ones, enabling the deterministic switching without any additional symmetry breaking.